 I would have a hard time pinpointing the artists that shaped my style and approach because there are so many, but here are the men and women that inspired me to go deeper into the music I love: Big Bill Broonzy, Josh White, Muddy Waters, Howling Wolf, Skip James, John Hammond, Reverend Gary Davis, Mance Lipscomb, Sister Rosetta Tharpe, Fats Waller, Johnny Winter, several Johnsons, Memphis Minnie McCoy, Mississippi John Hurt and so many, many more.

-I have loved, studied and played the blues for over thirty five years and although it’s old, it never gets old.
+I have loved, studied and played the blues for almost 40 years and although it’s old, it never gets old.
 There is an honesty and clarity to the blues that strikes deep.
 The Spirituals are very much a part of the history of the blues and almost every prewar bluesman recorded many Spirituals and Gospel songs.
 In a humble and respectful way, I will try to maintain that tradition.

 The Mad Monk Café (situated at the corner of MADison and MONKland in NDG, Montreal H4B1G8) is a musical event staged four times a year between April and November.
 Deacon George puts together a show with a story to tell: through songs, readings, slides and guest musicians, the life of a famous musician or a theme in the folk, gospel and blues traditions is explored.
 Previous shows have been "Hellhound On My Trail" the life of Robert Johnson, "Josh White, the first Folk Blues Star", "Cafe Society Blues" a recreation of the music of the Folk Boom in 1930s Manhattan, "Tribute to Johnny Cash", among others.